ClaireBarnes197/Deepometry_MATLAB_GUI/README.md

 **2. Model training**

-This step allows the user to train MATLAB's version of ResNet50 according to their specification classification task.
+This step allows the user to train MATLAB's version of ResNet50 according to their specific classification task.

 Essential user inputs: